MicrosoftDocs/sql-docs/docs/relational-databases/native-client/applications/support-policies-for-sql-server-native-client.md

  ### Support Lifecycle exception

- SQL Server versions 2012 through 2019 ship SQL Native Client 11.0 and use it for multiple features.
-Therefore, SQL Native Client 11.0 will continue to be supported as part of these SQL Server versions until their respective end-of-support lifecycles.
-This support exception does not include providing enhancements or fixes to SQL Native Client 11.0, but it does cover critical security fixes.
+The SQL Native Client 11.0 provider is supported in SQL Server 2012 through 2019 until their respective end-of-support lifecycles, but only when used by SQL Server components.
+Do not remove the SQL Native Client provider that gets installed by SQL Server on the system.
+This support exception does not include enhancements or fixes to SQL Native Client 11.0, but it does cover critical security fixes.

 ## See Also
  [Building Applications with SQL Server Native Client](../../../relational-databases/native-client/applications/building-applications-with-sql-server-native-client.md)